On This Page

 Children Born to Caymanians

-It is strongly recommended that any child (or indeed adult) who is believed to be Caymanian apply to the Director of WORC under s.
-26(2) of the Immigration (Transition) Act, 2021for formal acknowledgement that they are in fact Caymanian.
-The form that you need to fill in and submit is the R21 ‘Acknowledgement/Continuation of the Right to be Caymanian’ form.
-The Act provides that the Director of WORC must, within 14 days, provide such acknowledgement (and, if requested, provide a stamp to be placed in the person’s passport confirming them to be Caymanian) or provide written reasons for the refusal to do so.
-There is no fee for this application, although a CI$50 fee is payable where the application is being made on the basis that a child is Caymanian by Entitlement (see 'When Parents Become Caymanians After the Child's Birth' section below).
+Individuals who believe they are eligible to be Caymanian can apply to the Director of WORC, under s.26(2) of the Act, for formal acknowledgement that they are, in fact, Caymanian by submitting the C27 ‘Acknowledgement/Continuation of the Right to be Caymanian’ form.
+The Act provides that the Director of WORC must, within 14 days, provide such acknowledgement (and, if requested, provide a stamp to be placed in the person’s passport confirming them to be Caymanian), or provide written reasons for the refusal to do so.
+There is no fee for this application, although a CI$50 fee is payable where the application is being made on the basis that a child is Caymanian by Entitlement (see 'When Parents Become Caymanians After the Child's Birth').

 When Caymanian Parents are Not Married

-If the parents are not married at the time of the child’s birth, and the parent claiming to be the father is a Caymanian, a DNA test may be required.
-The issue does not arise if the mother is Caymanian.
-Such a child will be Caymanian as long as the mother is settled in Cayman at the time of the child’s birth.
+If the parents are not married at the time of the child’s birth, and the father is Caymanian and the mother isn't, a DNA test will more than likely be required.
+However, the issue does not arise if the mother is Caymanian and settled in Cayman at the time of the child's birth, as the child will be Caymanian.

 When Parents Become Caymanians After the Child’s Birth